 Who are the staff that will care for my child?

 The staff at JCC Maccabi Sports Camp function as a team, working together to ensure that everyone has a safe, fun, and memorable camp experience.
-The large staff team also functions in smaller teams of Leadership, Medical, Counselors, and Head Coaches, which you’ll be introduced to below.
+The staff also functions in smaller teams of Leadership, Camper Care, Counselors, and Head Coaches, which you’ll be introduced to below.

 Working alongside the Leadership Team, our Senior Staff are seasonal staff members that are not coaches or counselors, but play key roles in our summer organization and the management of the camper experience.
 This group of individuals is charged with the daily care and support of your children.
 They oversee counselors, providing guidance and mentorship, and work directly with campers to ensure the social and emotional well-being and success of every child.
 It is quite possible that you will speak with a member of our Camper Care Team at some point during the summer, should there be a situation that requires your support, input, or to simply update you on a happening with your child at camp.